Will I Ever Be Good Enough helps the daughters of narcissistic mothers.

 Some other times she might choose emotionally unavailable men because that’s what she’s used to and because she herself is not in touch with her own feelings.

-And in some cases the daughter can pick men who are not nearly as accomplished, driven or assertive as they are.
+And in some cases, the daughter can pick men who are not nearly as accomplished, driven, or assertive as they are.
 When she can control them, she can’t get hurt.
+And they end up with mostly passive men.

 - Understand the issue you had and what it caused you